Vladimir-csp/uwsm/README.md

 In this case args must be supported by the entry or its selected action according to [XDG Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s07.html).

+Specifying paths to executables or desktop entry files is also supported.

-Always use `--` to disambiguate command line if any dashed arguments are intended for launched app.
+Always use `--` to disambiguate command line if any dashed arguments are intended for the app being launched.

 Example snippets for sway config for launching apps: